Table of Contents

 We can trace back the origin of operant conditioning to its predecessor, classical conditioning.

 Russian physiologist Ivan Pavlov first experimented with classical conditioning in the late 1800s.
 He noticed that his dogs salivated whenever he entered the room to feed them.
 In his experiments, Pavlov rang a bell every time he fed his dogs.
-Over time, the dogs became conditioned to salivate when they heard the bell’s sound, even when food wasn’t present.
+Over time, the dogs became conditioned to salivate when they heard the sound of a bell, even when food wasn’t present.

 Law of Effect & Operant Conditioning